conventional-changelog/conventional-changelog/packages/conventional-changelog-writer/README.md

 Type: `string`

 The hosting website.
-Eg: https://github.com/ or https://bitbucket.org/
+Eg: `'https://github.com/'` or `'https://bitbucket.org/'`

 ##### repository

 Type: `string`

 The repository name on `host`.
+Eg: `'stevemao/conventional-commits-template'`.

 ##### linkReferences

 Type: `boolean` Default: `true` if `host`, `repository`, `commit` and `issue` are truthy

-Should references are linked?
+Should all references be linked?

 ##### commit